angular/angular/aio/content/guide/dependency-injection.md

 When `ngc` runs, it compiles AppModule into a module factory, which contains definitions for all the providers declared in all the modules it includes.
 At runtime, this factory becomes an injector that instantiates these services.

 Tree-shaking doesn't work in the method above because Angular cannot decide to exclude one chunk of code (the provider definition for the service within the module factory) based on whether another chunk of code (the service class) is used.
-To make services tree-shakeable, the information about how to construct an instance of the service (the provider definition) needs to be a part of the service class itself.
+To make services tree-shakable, the information about how to construct an instance of the service (the provider definition) needs to be a part of the service class itself.

 #### Creating tree-shakable providers

 To create providers that are tree-shakable, the information that used to be specified in the module should be specified in the `@Injectable` decorator on the service itself.

-The following example shows the tree-shakeable equivalent to the `ServiceModule` example above:
+The following example shows the tree-shakable equivalent to the `ServiceModule` example above:

 <code-example path="dependency-injection/src/app/tree-shaking/service.ts"  title="src/app/tree-shaking/service.ts" linenums="false"> </code-example>